hcoco1/phase3_cli_click/README.md

 ### Database schema

-The database schema is designed using SQLAlchemy, a SQL toolkit and Object-Relational Mapping (ORM) library for Python.
+The database schema is designed using SQLAlchemy.
 The Cities table is represented by a model class, with columns such as id (a primary key column that uses an integer type for unique city identification), name (a string column for the city's name), population (an integer column for the number of residents), area (an integer column representing the city's area in square units), latitude and longitude (both float columns for geolocation purposes), and county_name (a string column that provides a relational link to its respective county).

 The Counties table has a similar structure, with an id column serving as a primary key, and other columns like name, population, and area defined as string, integer, and float data types respectively.